 Ethics in the University

 The mission of Kettering University rests on the premise of intellectual honesty; in the classroom, the laboratory, the office, and at the examination desk.
 The very search for knowledge is impaired without a prevailing ethic of honor and integrity in all scholarly, professional, and personal activities.
 The principles of honor and integrity make it possible for society to place trust in the degrees we confer, the research we produce, the scholarship we present and disseminate, and the critical assessments we make of the performance of students.
 In order to achieve our goals of preserving, disseminating, and advancing knowledge, Kettering University expects all members of the community to be open to new ideas, to be governed by truthfulness, and to be considerate of the rights of others.
 We strive to foster these values in all our endeavors and will employ all possible means to discourage dishonest behavior in any form.
-We hold students accountable for their choices and actions through the Code of Student Conduct, administered by the Vice President of Student Life & Dean of Students.
+We hold students accountable for their choices and actions through the Code of Student Conduct, administered by the Vice President of Student Affairs & Dean of Students.

 Kettering Code of Student Conduct

 The Kettering University Code of Student Conduct represents a body of behavioral standards for all students.
 These standards are strictly and vigorously enforced by Kettering University to ensure members of this educational community a productive, safe, and equitable environment for growth and development.
-Kettering University students are expected to conduct themselves as mature individuals while on campus, at home, and in their work-section communities.
+Kettering University students are expected to conduct themselves as responsible, mature individuals while on campus, at home, and in their work-section communities.

 - Endangering people or their property.